 You will ride your way back to base camp, Two Mashatus.
 With the feel of a returning traveller you will arrive at Two Mashatus where you will have the opportunity to relax by the pool and enjoy the comfort of a permanent camp with its shady tents and ensuite bathrooms.

 After some lunch, you will ride out to one of the nearby koppies for a sundown drink.

 Today’s riding will hopefully offer great game viewing from horseback as we explore the Pitsane river valley on an all-day ride.
 The Pitsane has a spring high in the hills, which provides regular drinking holes along its course to draw thirsty herds of game.

 History has it, that the area you are riding in today there was a skirmish during the Boer war and Bryces store and an old supply post was destroyed.
 There was once a stage coach line called Zeederbergs, which ran from the cities of the Transvaal in South Africa to the newly forged settlements of Southern Rhodesia (now Zimbabwe).
 These coaches crossed Limpopo and followed the Pitsane River crossing into Zimbabwe.
 Today a picnic lunch is served in an area of shady Mashatu trees before exploring the area further in the afternoon.

 You will return to Two Mashatus camp in the afternoon with time for a cooling drink around the pool.
-Later you can choose to go on another evening ride if you fancy it.

 Dinner is in the Llala palm rondavel.
 Experience your last evening in the bush, relaxing around the fire pit with the unforgettable sounds of Africa echoing around you.